 So I thought it was time to bring Dad on the show and teach us ALL how to make his "World Famous Eggnog Recipe!"
 It deserves a comeback!

-Now for those of you squeamish about using the raw eggs, here’s more on that topic, and if you are still concerned, not to worry, my “Adaptation” of Dad’s Recipe using a cooked egg base follows below in the Notes of the recipe card.
+Now for those of you squeamish about using the raw eggs, not to worry, my “Adaptation” of Dad’s Recipe using a cooked egg base follows below in the Notes of the recipe card.

 Watch Dad and I make the eggnog together!